 The School components are delivered through strategic conversations with highly experienced leaders and managers in higher education, practical casework and highly interactive team building sessions.

-Throughout the week participants work with peers from other institutions appraising the strategy and the lived experiences of two case institutions, and providing advice on what their next steps should be to develop their partnership, including possible new directions.
+Throughout the week participants work with peers from other institutions appraising the strategy and the lived experiences of case institutions.

 The fee for the week-long programme will be announced along with details of the next edition.
 It will include fees for tuition, all documentation and accommodation in a hotel during the programme but excludes travel costs.
 Non HUMANE Members may apply if they meet the following criteria: they are from a higher education institution that delivers degree programmes in at least two of the three Bologna cycles (BA, MA, doctorate).
 The Secretariat will apply the correct rate.